writetome51/open-array/README.md

     // removes and returns numItemsToRemove from end

 getAndRemove.between(numItemsToKeepAtEachEnd): any[]
-    // removes and returns middle of array, between numItemsToKeepAtEachEnd
+    // removes and returns middle of this.data, between numItemsToKeepAtEachEnd

 getAndRemove.adjacentAt(startingIndex, numItemsToRemove): any[]
     // removes and returns adjacent items.  startingIndex can be negative or positive.